jjgp/jjgp.github.io/content/posts/a-ml-dev-setup-with-ngrok-and-colab.md

 date: "2022-03-30T00:00:00Z"
 ---

-As a user of a mac with a M1 chip, I often have to run into the obstacle of dependencies without support for the arm64 architecture.
-It leads to building the dependency locally, using a container or virtual machine, a remote instance, or finding an another dependency with similar features.
+As a user of a mac with a M1 chip, I often run into the obstacle of dependencies without support for the arm64 architecture.
+It leads to building the dependency locally, using a container or virtual machine, a remote instance, or finding another dependency with similar features.
 For this reason, I was drawn to the many examples of connecting through SSH to a Colab instance: [ColabCode](https://github.com/abhishekkrthakur/colabcode), [colab-ssh](https://github.com/WassimBenzarti/colab-ssh), [colab-tricks](https://github.com/shawwn/colab-tricks).